Amateur radio has a long history in Thailand

 This was achieved -- with spectacular success -- in late 1987 and the second phase began in January 1988 following the enactment of amateur radio regulations.

-International amateur radio activities in Thailand date back more than 75 years, as the 1927 International Radio Amateur Callbook illustrates by listing two amateur radio stations based in Thailand, when the country was called Siam.
+But let's look back further.
+International amateur radio activities in Thailand date back more than 85 years, as the 1927 International Radio Amateur Callbook illustrates by listing two amateur radio stations based in Thailand, when the country was called Siam.